Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 When zeroing, you move your bullet impact to align with your intended target.
 You can do this by raising, lowering, or moving the reticle to the left or right using the scope adjustments.

-We all know that everything we throw will always go down on Earth.
-Perhaps, you noticed a bullet drop when shooting beyond certain distances.
+Perhaps, you noticed a bullet drop downward when shooting beyond certain distances.

-Upon firing, a bullet can travel fast enough to resist the Earth’s gravitational pull.
+Upon firing, a bullet can travel FAST enough to resist the Earth’s gravitational pull.
 Yet, air resistance slows down the bullet as it travels over a large distance.

 So, how would you achieve accurate bullet compensation data when shooting or hunting over a large distance?